Atlantic County Economic Alliance

 The SBA declared New Jersey an economic disaster zone as a result of COVID-19.
-SBA ’s Economic Injury Disaster Loans offer up to $2 million in assistance per small business and can provide support to small businesses to help overcome the temporary loss of revenue they are experiencing.
-Loans may be used to pay fixed debts, payroll, accounts payable and other bills that can ’t be paid because of the disaster ’s impact.
+SBA’s Economic Injury Disaster Loans offer up to $2 million in assistance per small business (500 employees or less) and can provide support to help overcome the temporary loss of revenue they are experiencing.
+Applicants may qualify for a forgivable loan advance up to $10,000.
+Loans may be used to pay fixed debts, payroll, accounts payable and other bills that can ’t be paid because of the disaster’s impact.
 The interest rate is 3.75% for small businesses without credit available elsewhere.
 Businesses with credit available elsewhere are not eligible.
 The interest rate for non-profits is 2.75%.
 SBA offers loans with long-term repayments up to a maximum of 30 years.
-Terms are determined on a case-by-case basis, based upon each borrower ’s ability to repay.
+Terms are determined on a case-by-case basis, based upon each borrower’s ability to repay.

 For more information or to apply:

 Carol Waities, director of the SBA Office at Stockton University is requesting that interested business complete the attached “Client Intake Form” and fill out the blocks highlighted in yellow.
 Completed forms should be sent to Carol Waties at (firstname.lastname@example.org) or Cynthia Kelly at (email@example.com).
 All form submissions will get a call from a blocked number (SBA is working from home) and each business will be scheduled to have their questions answered and receive assistance in completing their applications.

 NJSBDC at Stockton University

 Serving Atlantic, Cape May and Cumberland Counties